stanislavglazko/Space-Instagram/README.md

 # Space Instagram

 My tool downloads photos from SpaceX and Hubble.
-(You will see the photos in the folder 'images' in the directory with the tool) And after that my tool posts the photos to your Instagram account.
+And after that my tool posts the photos to your Instagram account.

 ### How to install